weDevsOfficial/tail-react/src/Components/Pagination/README.md

 - `showInfo` (boolean, optional, default: false): If true, displays information about the current page range and total entries.

-- `donNotRenderIfLessThanThreeLinks` (boolean, optional, default: false): If true, the component won't render if there are fewer than 3 navigation links (Previous, Next, and at least one page).

 - `buttonStyle` ('fill' | 'outline' | 'link', optional, default: 'fill'): The visual style type of the buttons.
 Options are 'fill' (solid background), 'outline' (border only), or 'link' (minimal styling).

 - `paginationButtonAs` ('a' | 'button', optional, default: 'a'): The HTML element type to use for pagination buttons. 'a' for anchor links, 'button' for form submissions.